Food Access

 Food Distributions and Programming

-The following map displays Central Texas Food Bank’s food pantry, meal site, and other programming locations in Central Texas, as well as the total number of food pounds and produce pounds distributed by county.
-It also displays additional food distribution locations outside of Central Texas Food Bank’s network.
-Central Texas Food Bank provides direct food distribution programs and also works through a robust network of community partners throughout Central Texas.
+The following map shows Central Texas Food Bank’s food pantry, meal site, and other program locations in Central Texas, as well as total food and produce pounds distributed by county.
+It also includes food distribution locations outside of Central Texas Food Bank’s network.
+Central Texas Food Bank provides direct food distribution programs and works through a robust network of community partners.
 For more information, visit www.centraltexasfoodbank.org.

-Toggle between years and program types using the filters below the map.
+Toggle between years and program types using the filters to the right of the map.

 Data Sources: